riffnshred/nhl-led-scoreboard/README.md

 ### Dimmer
 The scoreboard can adjust the brightness of the matrix will running using the Dimmer function.
 By default, if enabled, the scoreboard software will detect your location using your IP address and will calculate the when the sun rise and the sun set.
-It will then use these moment to change the brightness of the screen depending on the parameters set in the config.
+It will then use these moments to change the brightness of the screen depending on the parameters set in the config.

 If you install the [TSL2591](https://www.adafruit.com/product/1980) lux sensor, you can tell the scoreboard to use that to control the brightness instead.